 - How do you use backlinks as part of your strategy?

 - How will we measure success with your SEO work?
+Do you use analytics to measure what you achieve?

 - What type of reporting will you provide me and how often?